 Getting Started Students

 Port of Entry

 What to expect at a U.S. Port of Entry Upon arrival to the U.S., proceed to the terminal area for arriving passengers to begin inspection.
 As you approach the inspection station, you should have the documents listed in the section below.
-You will be asked the reason why you wish to enter the U.S. You […]
+A Customs and Border Protection (CBP) officer will ask why you wish to enter […]

+Getting Started Students